thomashefele/ExVivoOrganDataCapture/README.md

 # DTK Data Collection Project
-Contributors: Alborz Feizi, Kat Nurminsky, Thomas Hefele,
+Contributors: Alborz Feizi, Kat Nurminsky, Thomas Hefele

 A tool for extracting, transforming, and loading (ETL) real time data on biomarkers during kidney perfusions, this software can be utilized for various projects in healthcare, such as:
 - Creating digital twins of organs
 - Analyzing hemodynamics and vascular leak in organs

 Features:
-- Available for Linux, Windows, and Mac.
+- Available for Linux, Windows, and Mac!
-- User-friendly GUI.
+- User-friendly GUI!
 - Backup system stores data on CSV files in case connection to database is broken (such as internet loss, lack of firewall access, or lack of SQL driver)
 - PDF scanner will find and extract pertinent donor information.
 User can check and edit donor information prior to storing in database.
 - User input for blood gas measurements